-- 17. So, in view of the provisions of the Act of 2016 quoted above, the authority has complete jurisdiction to decide the complaint regarding noncompliance of obligations by the promoter leaving aside compensation which is to be decided by the adjudicating officer if pursued by the complainant at a later stage. - F. Findings on the relief sought by the complainant: - 18.
-The common issues with regard to delayed possession charges, assured return and execution of conveyance deeds are involved in all these cases.
+- 17. So, in view of the provisions of the Act of 2016 quoted above, the authority has complete jurisdiction to decide the complaint regarding non-compliance of obligations by the promoter leaving aside compensation which is to be decided by the adjudicating officer if pursued by the complainant at a later stage. - F. Findings on the relief sought by the complainants: - 18.
+The common issues with regard to delayed possession charges, and execution of conveyance deeds are involved in both the cases. - 19.
+It is observed that the complainants through its pleadings and application dated 17.05.2022, is seeking relief of assured return.
+However, when a perusal was made to the relief sought of the complaint the same is seeking relief of delay possession charges.
+During the course of proceedings dated 20.07.2022, the counsel for the complainant has stated that they had booked a commercial space in 2012 and paid full payment to it.
+The committed charges towards the commercial space was to be paid to them till completion of the unit but the respondent has paid the commitment charges till September 2018.
+Thus, keeping in view the pleadings of the complainant and submission made during the course of proceedings, relief w.r.t assured return/commitment charges is adjudicated upon.